Emergency Headcounts and Mustering

 codeREADr allows for mustering and roll call to be easily accomplished.
 We suggest importing the values of the IDs you will be scanning.
 This can be either all IDs, or who you expect to be there.
 For a more detailed approach, check this page.

-Alternatively, the service can be configured to only read the ID number.
-No personal information has to be imported at all.
-This can be used to later compare scan records with offline databases or Excel sheets.
+Alternatively, you can configure the service to only read the ID number.
+Also, you don’t have to import personal information at all.
+Moreover, you can use this later to compare scan records with offline databases or Excel sheets.

-In addition, codeREADr can also integrate with third party attendance systems.
+Additionally, codeREADr can integrate with third party attendance systems.
 We suggest either utilizing Zapier or connecting through our API.
-A web developer may be required for these options.
+Importantly, you may need a web developer for these options.

-Then in the event of an emergency, everyone will be checked in again by a captain or sub-captain with a device.
+Then in the event of an emergency, captains can check in everyone with a device.

 codeREADr Mustering Basics

 An emergency mustering service with codeREADr can be simple to set up.
 Here’s a quick rundown of how the platform could work:

 Upload a Database

 First, a validation database is imported and filled with values of those who will be scanned.